united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 Ensure that you have adjusted the IP in the Kubernetes credentials with the IP of the edge device.

 Also make sure that you simply adjust the IP in between.
 The port that follows the `:` should remain untouched (e.g. https://XXX.X.X.X:**6443** in that case).

-Hint: If a timing problem occurs, the port is removed.
+**Hint:** If you get the message 'certificate not valid' or something similar when connecting, verify that you entered the correct port before proceeding to the troubleshooting section (/docs/tutorials/k3os/how-to-fix-invalid-certs-due-to-misconfigured-date/).

 {{< imgproc k3s_secret_7.png Fit "1280x500" >}}{{< /imgproc >}}
 {{< imgproc k3s_secret_8.png Fit "1280x500" >}}{{< /imgproc >}}